 IT professionals need help and support too, and for many of them, that’s where Ben Brumm comes in.
-As the head of Complete IT Professional, Ben oversees one of the most comprehensive and intelligent sites about operating an IT department on the web.
+As the head of Database Star, Ben oversees one of the most comprehensive and intelligent sites about operating an IT department on the web.

 Ben spoke with us about getting an IT help desk running and what end users may not realize about their most important department.